kskorupka/allegro-summer-experience-2022/README.md

 ### Using releases to run the .exe file
 1. Go to releases section (you may find it on the right side in this repository).
 2. Expand the Assets.
-3. Click on *Releases.zip* and download it.
+3. Click on *AllegroSummerExperience.zip* and download it.
 4. Unzip the file in your local environment.
 5. Open the directory.
 6. Run the *AllegroSummerExperience.exe* file.